Poorvi551/SQL_Pentagon_Space/README.md

 2. We can insert the data into multiple tables also we can built connections between the tables using key/attribute.
 3. We use datatype and constraints to validate the data.
 4. For a table datatype is mandatory but constraints are optional.

+#### **Relational Model :-**

+* It is invented by EF(Edgar Frank) Codd in 1970.
+* It is used to store data and metadata.

+#### * *Metadata :-*

+* Metadata - It is the data about the data.

+## **Datatype :-**

+* It is used to specify the type of data which we are storing inside the memory location.
+* They are of 3 types :
+   1. Character Format Datatype.
+   2. Number Format Datatype.
+   3. Date Format Datatype.

+#### **1. Character Format Datatype :-**

+* It is used to store character data values.
+* They are of 4 types:
+    1. char
+    2. varchar
+    3. text
+    4. binary large object

+  *1. char :-*

+  * It is used to store character data values.
+  * Here we can store:
+      * uppercase
+      * lowercase
+      * special characters
+      * numbers
+  * Declaration inside Quotes is mandatory.
+  * We can store upto 255 characters.
+  * We can't send back unused memory.Hence it is also called fixed length memory.

+  *Syntax:-*

+      char

+  * *Drawback :-*

+  * Wastage of memory.

+  *2.varchar :-*

+  * It is used to store character data values.
+  * Here we can store:
+      * uppercase
+      * lowercase
+      * special characters
+      * numbers
+  * Declaration inside Quotes is mandatory.
+  * We can store upto 65535 characters.
+  * We can send back unused memory.
+  * Hence it is also called variable length memory.

+  *Syntax:-*

+      varchar

+  * *Drawback :-*

+  * No Wastage of memory.

+  *3. text:-*

+  * It is used to store large character data values.
+  * Here we can store:
+      * uppercase
+      * lowercase
+      * special characters
+      * numbers
+  * Declaration inside Quotes is mandatory.
+  * We can store upto 64kB characters.
+  * They are of 2 types:
+       *1. mediumtext*
+       *2. longtext*

+       1. *mediumtext :-* It is used to store character values.
+          *Syntax:-*

+              mediumtext

+       3. *longtext.py :-* It is used to store character values.

+       5.